fornacif/summit-emea-tl07/README.md

 ### Stemming Filter
 Stemming converts user-provided search words into their linguistic “root” thereby intelligently expanding the scope of the full-text search.

-Stemming both an index time and query time activity.
+Stemming is used at both index time and query time.
 At index time, stemmed terms (rather than full terms) are stored in the full text index.
 At query time, the user provided search terms are stemmed and passed in as the full-text term.

 For example
 * Given the provided term: developing